nskrzypczyk/pyLEDControl/README.md

 pyLEDControl includes a React-based frontend which is used to e.g. change the current effect and brightness.
 Moreover it is capable of change effect related options as long as they are defined in the `.py`-counterpart.
 To build the frontend run `npm run build`.
 After this, copy the `build` directory to the same place on your Raspi system.
 This can be done e.g. via sftp or a remote VS Code connection to your Raspi.

+## Participate

+Feel free to participate in this project!
+Check out the corresponding [GitHub board](https://github.com/users/nskrzypczyk/projects/1) in which current problems as well as the project's progress are documented.
+If you find issues, whether it be code, setup et cetera, do not hesitate to create a new board entry :)

 ## TODO

 - [X] Creating base project / repo